telerik/kendo-react/docs/knowledge-base/grid-column-auto-width.md

 Another approach would be to use a package called [calculate-size](https://www.npmjs.com/package/calculate-size) or similar which will calculate the size of the text based on the font.

 {% meta id:index height:560 %}
+{% embed_file grid/auto-width/calculate-size/app.jsx preview %}
-{% embed_file grid/auto-width/calculate-size/main.jsx preview %}
+{% embed_file grid/auto-width/calculate-size/main.jsx %}
 {% embed_file shared/shared-products.json %}
 {% endmeta %}